Which of these sentiments do you agree with?

 Before renting a private space, just make sure you thoroughly evaluate upfront costs.
 Expenses like security deposits, utilities, furniture, parking, liability insurance, and more can really drain your pockets.

 On a positive note, San Francisco landlords are becoming more accustomed to tech tenants vying for shorter lease terms.
 As reported by National Real Estate Investor, tech tenants are now negotiating 2 to 4 year terms to coincide with fundraising cycles.
 Just don't expect such negotiations to be easy, as landlords still prefer the lower-risk levels associated with longer terms.

 The Best of Both Worlds

-Ultimately, determining your best fit for office space will depend on your budget, business priorities, and personal preferences.
-At RocketSpace we strive to provide our tech founders with the best of both worlds:
+Ultimately, determining the best office space for your startup will depend on your budget, business priorities, and personal preferences.
+At RocketSpace, we strive to provide our tech founders with the best of both worlds:

 - The affordability, flexibility, and amenities supported by sharing office space